8 Key Performance Indicators for Quality Releases (Panaya Test Dynamix Review)

 #3) Smart defect management enables users to centrally monitor defects, their resolution, and the business processes affected by them.

-When a defect is found, automatically identifies all the other tests affected by it and blocks or sends notifications to testers until the main defect is resolved.
-The resolved defect is automatically closed, by eliminating the defect backlog.
+When a defect is found, it automatically identifies all the other tests affected by it and blocks or sends notifications to testers until the main defect is resolved.
+The resolved defect is automatically closed by eliminating the defect backlog.

 #4) With a business process-centric approach to UAT and SIT, cross-functional and geographically dispersed subject matter experts validate UAT cycles based on the actual business processes (packaged applications).